 Signature cabernet sauvignon dark chocolate truffles are made with the milk of Karissma, a big black matriarch of the herd who is well known to farm visitors.
 Kimberly explains that her ultra-smooth, naturally sweet cream blends perfectly with the velvety fruit of a Napa Valley cabernet.
 The truffle is then hand-dipped in dark chocolate and dusted with the finest cocoa powder.

-Daydream, a Jersey, for example produces milk that Kimberly describes as “buttery, honey, creamy caramel”.
-She is descended from a line of cows with similar milk profiles whose names all include the word “dream”.
-The dream line of milk is featured in the line of caramels, some enrobed in chocolate and sprinkled with sea salt.
+Daydream, a Jersey, produces milk that Kimberly describes as “buttery, honey, creamy caramel.”
+She is descended from a line of cows with similar milk profiles whose names all included the word “dream.”
+The dream line of milk is featured in a variety of caramels, some enrobed in chocolate and sprinkled with sea salt.